Grafting is one of Mankind’s ancient technologies, generally done in Spring onto rootstocks planted a full year ago, or mature trees

 Earth’s greatest orchard owners, Mr & Mrs Hayes at Fruitwise, retired from the public scene some years ago (barring the occasional cider tasting video: cheers).

-Their lovely old orchard maintenance videos rich in wisdom and experience, and the camera work is good given their age, especially in their later videos.
-Their prolific work show you lots of different sizes, shapes, and age of tree, so you can see how it is to work on what you got.
+Their lovely old orchard maintenance videos rich in wisdom and experience, and the camera quality is good in all their later videos (some of their first vids are a bit craggy).
+The Hayes’ prolific work shows you lots of different sizes, shapes, and age of tree, so you can usually see how it is to work on what you got.

 They never made a playlist for all their grafting videos, but you can start with this search on their channel and rootle around.